Anon-Exploiter/Route53-SubdomainsTakeover/README.md

 `REGION` -> is the AWS region we want to work with -- While `WEBHOOK_URL` contains the Slack channel WebHook URL to post to.

+### Note
+- Make sure to increase the execution time of the Lambda function!

 ### Filing Bugs/Contribution

 Feel free to file a issue or create a PR for that issue if you come across any.